entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 265. Warren A, Turner S (2004) First stem tetrapod from the Lower Carboniferous of Gondwana.
 Palaeontology 47: 151-184.

-266. Parker KE, Webb JA (2008) Estaurine deposition of a mid-Viséan tetrapod unit, Ducabrook Formation, central Queensland: implication for tetrapod dispersal.
+266. Parker KE, Webb JA (2008) Estaurine deposition of a mid-Visean tetrapod unit, Ducabrook Formation, central Queensland: implication for tetrapod dispersal.
 Austral J Earth Sci 55:509-530.

 267. Paton RL, Smithson TR, Clack JA (1999) An amniote-like skeleton from the Early Carboniferous of Scotland.
 Nature 398:508-513.

-268. Coates MI (1994) Actinopterygian and acanthodian fishes from the Viséan of East Kirkton, West Lothian, Scotland.
+268. Coates MI (1994) Actinopterygian and acanthodian fishes from the Visean of East Kirkton, West Lothian, Scotland.
 Trans R Soc Edinburgh Earth Sci 84:317-327.

 269. Clack JA (2001) Eucritta melanolimnetes from the Early Carboniferous of Scotland, a stem tetrapod showing a mosaic of characters.
 Trans R Soc Edinburgh Earth Sci 92:75-95.